The Value of Interaction in Data Intelligence: Cost-benefit of HCI

-As illustrated in Figure \ref{fig:CBR}(b), alphabet compression measures an quantity about the forward mapping from $\mathbb{Z}_i$ to $\mathbb{Z}_{i+1}$.
+As illustrated in Fig. \ref{fig:CBR}(b), alphabet compression measures an quantity about the forward mapping from $\mathbb{Z}_i$ to $\mathbb{Z}_{i+1}$.
 The more entropy is removed, the higher amount of alphabet compression, and hence the higher amount of benefit according to Eq.\,(\ref{eq:CBR}).
 If we did not have another measure to counter-balance alphabet compression, a computer randomly chooses a ratio button or fails to recognizes a gesture correctly would not have direct impact on the benefit of HCI.
-Therefore it is necessary to introduce the second abstract measure \emph{Potential Distortion}, which is mathematically defined by the Kullback-Leibler divergence \cite{Kullback:1951:AMS}.
+Therefore it is necessary to introduce the second abstract measure \emph{Potential Distortion}, which is mathematically defined by the term $\mathcal{H}_\text{max}(\mathbb{Z}_i)\mathcal{D}_{cs}(\mathbb{Z}'_i\|\mathbb{Z}_i)$.

-In a less-theoretical sense, potential distortion measures a quantity for the reverse mapping from $\mathbb{Z}_{i+1}$ to $\mathbb{Z}_i$.
+If a computer could intelligently think about the information provided by a user (e.g., a radio button or a gesture recognized from a video stream), the computer would not trust the information fully.
+The computer could doubt whether the user might have selected radio button C instead of B if the textual description were better, or a gesture of No. 3 might actually be No. 4.
+The potential distortion measures a quantity for the reverse mapping from $\mathbb{Z}_{i+1}$ to $\mathbb{Z}_i$.
 We use $\mathbb{Z}'_i$ to denote the alphabet resulting from this reverse mapping. $\mathbb{Z}'_i$ has the same set of letters as $\mathbb{Z}_i$, but usually a different probability distribution.
-If a computer can always detect and stores a user's intended input correctly, the potential distortion $\mathcal{D}_\text{DK}(\mathbb{Z}'_i\|\mathbb{Z}_i)$ is 0.
-A high value of the potential distortion indicates a high level of inconsistency between $\mathbb{Z}'_i$ and $\mathbb{Z}_i$.
-In information theory, this is the most common way for measuring errors.
-Readers who are interested in the mathematical definitions of alphabet compression and potential distortion may consult \cite{Cover:2006:book,Chen:2016:TVCG} for further details.
+If a computer can always detect and stores a user's intended input correctly, the potential distortion $\mathcal{D}_\text{cs}(\mathbb{Z}'_i\|\mathbb{Z}_i)$ is 0.
+A high value of the potential distortion indicates a high level of inconsistency between the probability distributions of $\mathbb{Z}'_i$ and $\mathbb{Z}_i$.
+In information theory, there are many divergence measures for quantifying such inconsistency.
+Based on the theoretical and empirical evaluation by Chen et al. \cite{Chen:2022:E1,Chen:2022:E2}, we use $\mathcal{D}_{cs}(\mathbb{Z}'_i\|\mathbb{Z}_i)$ in this work.
+As $0 \leq \mathcal{D}_{cs}(\mathbb{Z}'_i\|\mathbb{Z}_i) \leq 1$, the amount of potential distortion caused by a transformation is bounded by $[0, \mathcal{H}_\text{max}]$.
+Readers who are interested in the mathematical definitions of alphabet compression and potential distortion may also consult \cite{Cover:2006:book,Chen:2016:TVCG} for further details.